 If an employee stops their contribution, automatic enrolment rules do allow employers to stop making their contributions, but they’ll need to make sure this is done in line with any scheme rules if it’s an occupational scheme, or any previously agreed processes or contractual arrangements if it’s an automatic enrolment scheme.

-If the member and/or the employer want to re-start the contributions, this can be done, but again it will need to be in line with any agreed processes.
+If the employee and/or the employer want to re-start the contributions, this can be done, but again it will need to be in line with any agreed processes.

-If the member’s contribution stops, employers will need to stop deducting contributions from their salary.
+If the employee’s contribution stops, employers will need to stop deducting contributions from their salary.

 Similar to the previous question, employers will need to check to see if there are any conditions that apply to minimum/matching contribution amounts.
 And then ensure they update their schedules to reflect the new contribution.

-If the adviser is not paying any salaries, then they wouldn't need to make any contributions.
+If the employer is not paying any salaries, then they wouldn't need to make any contributions.

 There are more details on this scheme in Q&A’s below along with details of where to find out more from the Government online.

 If the salary has been reduced, any pension contributions the employer makes, should be based upon the revised salary.
 It’s important employers check that any reduced pension contributions are still in line with any specific arrangements they have with employees.

 If the scheme’s contribution basis meets the statutory minimums then yes they can change the scheme’s basis.
 If they decide to make the change, they’ll need to: